curtischong/lizziewatch/README.md

    - Move coreData scripts into it's own script (for the watch and phone)
  - add tests
  - better error logs
+ - have the workout manager switch between running / normal activity (so the watch can adjust the sensors for better readings